 1 (12 ounce) bag candy coated chocolate candies

 In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-In a large bowl, cream together the butter, brown sugar, and white sugar.
+In a large bowl, cream together the butter, brown sugar, white sugar, and peanut butter.
 Once well combined, add one egg at a time, mixing well.
 Then, mix in the vanilla.

 Stir the dry mixture into the wet mixture with a spatula.
 When almost combined, mix in the candy coated chocolates, reserving 1/2 cup to garnish.